France at the 1928 Summer Olympics

-France competed at the 1928 Summer Olympics in Amsterdam, Netherlands.
+France, the previous host of the 1924 Summer Olympics in Paris, competed at the 1928 Summer Olympics in Amsterdam, Netherlands.
 255 competitors, 219 men and 36 women, took part in 112 events in 17 sports.
 At the beginning of the games there was an incident where a French coach was physically assaulted by a Stadium gatekeeper who refused him entry.
 It boiled over to a point where the entire French team did not participate in the Parade of Nations, and conversations were made to pull out of the games completely.
 However, the issue was resolved and France went on to compete.